snowdimon/IPIS/docs/glossary.en.md

 ## Future Extensions

 - **Star prefix** – indicator of a star or barycentre for systems beyond the Solar System.
 Examples: `SUN` (Sun), `PRX` (Proxima Centauri).
-- **Yulia** – informal term for a spacecraft without a fixed route, capable of changing course mid‑flight.
-Named after a woman “who loves adventures”.
+- **Julia** – informal term for a spacecraft without a fixed route, capable of changing course mid‑flight.
 Used for exploration or reconnaissance missions.

 ## Cultural and Codename

 - **Duranki** – codename of the system (Sumerian for “The Bond of Heaven and Earth”).
 Reflects the connection between worlds.
 - **Snezhkov Stack** – as above.
 Named after the concept author – D. Snezhkov.
+- **Julia** – ... don't tell my wife.